Overview

 Downloads

-Currently FIRE is available from my old RWTH Aachen CS department website.
+Older versions are available from my old RWTH Aachen CS department website.

 Demo